Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 To ensure authenticity, getting your diamond tested by an independent gemological laboratory such as GIA (Gemological Institute of America) or IGI (International Gemological Institute) is crucial.
 All certified diamonds are laser-inscribed with a unique ID corresponding to the diamond certificate.

 Yes, lab-grown diamonds are valuable.
 They have the same physical and chemical properties as mined diamonds, making them just as durable and beautiful.
-Additionally, they cost up to 40% less than mined diamonds of comparable quality due to their more efficient production process.
-Lab-grown diamonds offer an ethical alternative for diamond shoppers looking for a conflict-free option that is still high in quality and value.
+Additionally, they cost up to 80% less than mined diamonds of comparable quality due to their more efficient production process.
+Lab-created diamonds offer an ethical alternative for diamond shoppers looking for a conflict-free option that is still high in quality and value.

 It’s critical to ensure that you buy a real lab-grown diamond.
 Follow our tips below to avoid buying a fake or diamond alternative.